 Fall 2018 Awardees

-- Development and evaluation of a supplemental hands-on social statistics training materials using the open source application – R Commander (Implementation and Research Grant) — A multidisciplinary team led by Takashi Yamashita (Sociology, Anthropology, and Health Administration and Policy) will develop ready-to-use supplemental social statistics training materials with the open source statistics application, R Commander.
+- Development and evaluation of a supplemental hands-on social statistics training materials using the open source application – R Commander (Implementation and Research Grant) — A multidisciplinary team led by Takashi Yamashita (Sociology, Anthropology, and Health Administration and Policy) developed ready-to-use supplemental social statistics training materials with the open source statistics application, R Commander.
 Students’ lack of statistical analytical/reasoning skills, often referred to as the “quantitative gap,” has been a serious concern in social science programs.
-This project combines two known strategies for improving learning outcomes as well as students’ attitudes toward statistics: development of teaching materials focusing on concepts rather than the mathematics and increasing opportunities for students to practice statistical analysis.
+This project combined two known strategies for improving learning outcomes as well as students’ attitudes toward statistics: development of teaching materials focusing on concepts rather than the mathematics and increasing opportunities for students to practice statistical analysis.

-- Competitive active learning games for inclusive computer science classrooms (Seed Grant) — Benjamin Johnson (Computer Science and Electrical Engineering) will create competitive active learning exercises as hands-on games to allow students to practice abstract skills.
+- Competitive active learning games for inclusive computer science classrooms (Seed Grant) — Benjamin Johnson (Computer Science and Electrical Engineering) created competitive active learning exercises as hands-on games to allow students to practice abstract skills.
 While many of the abstract concepts covered in high level computer science classes are easy to grasp from an explanation, they require a great deal of practice before they can be intuitively understood by students.
-The variety of games will be designed with consideration of scoring methods that evaluate whether the students benefit from the exercise, accessibility, inclusivity, and generalizability of the creation in other fields of study.
+The variety of games were designed with consideration of scoring methods that evaluate whether the students benefit from the exercise, accessibility, inclusivity, and generalizability of the creation in other fields of study.